Mass media in Lithuania: Censorship and media freedom

 There have been some concerns raised about mainstream media being biased towards political candidates during elections as some politicians were accused of being given far more representation in the media than others.
 In 2019, a presidential candidate professor Arvydas Juozaitis has expressed his discontent on air during the Presidential election debate on LRT and left the studio.
 However, others responded to this believing it to be a provocation.

 As of 2021, a survey regarding general public's trust of the media has been done, which indicated that 24.8% of the respondents trust the media while 33.4% don't—the lowest recorded percentage since 1998.
 According to Vladas Gaidys, this can mainly be attributed to mainstream media supporting the side of the government on such topics as the migrant border crisis caused by Belarus and vaccination policies for dealing with the COVID-19 pandemic.
 According to the Lithuanian sociologist Professor Rūta Žiliukaitė, "[w]hen people feel like their voice is not being heard or their representation is overwhelmingly negative, we lose an opportunity of dialogue with those people.
 You can't call person a moron and expect that he will happily be willing to have a conversation with you."

 Media ownership

 Media ownership concentration has been increasing over the last several years due to the purchase of media outlets by domestic and foreign companies.
 Nonetheless national ownership prevails in the Lithuanian media because a number of foreign multinationals, in line with similar trends in the CEE region, decided to exit relatively small and volatile markets.
-For instance Norvegian Orkla Media (Norway’s second largest media house) fully owned the newspaper Kauno dia until it sold it to Lithuanian Hermis Capital in 2007.
+For instance Norvegian Orkla Media (Norway’s second largest media house) fully owned the newspaper Kauno diena until it sold it to Lithuanian Hermis Capital in 2007.
 Swedish Bonnier, which owns the business newspaper Verslo žinios, was the main investor in the Lithuanian television market until Lithuanian MG Baltic Media purchased LNK in 2003.